Marketing can be crucial to building an advisory practice, but attracting potential clients is only step one. The remaining steps are just as vital.

 Your meeting preparation should include an agenda for what to discuss, once you have an idea of what’s important to a prospect.
 You can even use financial advisor technology to help.
 For example:

 Through the process of walking through a sample client, you will have demonstrated that you have specific processes in place to address their greatest challenges and add far more value to their retirement than you will charge in fees.
 You’ve earned the right to ask for their business.

 Enter all meeting notes into your CRM.
 Upload any new signed documents to the indicated subfolder in your CRM and prepare any necessary follow-up documents.

 Making a new client, or failing to, presents an opportunity to review the advisor-client interaction from the viewpoint of the potential buyer or customer:

 The more you can do to make your processes systematic and repeatable, the greater your chances of acquiring ideal clients and building long-term relationships with them.

-Covisum provides a suite of deeply integrated, specialized tools that will differentiate your practice and communicate the value you add for your clients.
+Covisum provides a suite of deeply integrated, specialized financial advisor technology tools that will differentiate your practice and communicate the value you add for your clients.
 You can seamlessly transition in and out of Income InSight, Social Security Timing, Tax Clarity, and SmartRisk.
 When you update data, your reports in all three tools will be revised.
-Combine these tools and make it easy to expertly answer your client's most pressing questions and draw them into a broader financial plan.
+Combine these financial advisor technology tools and make it easy to expertly answer your client's most pressing questions and draw them into a broader financial plan.